-CBT-E is designed for the individual therapist or counselor in mind, like myself.
+CBT-E is for the individual therapist or counselor in mind, like myself.

 It has robust success rates, and honestly, one of the biggest reasons I stick with the Eating Disorder field is because of these success rates.

-We are meant to live normal, peaceful, even boring lives with food.
+We can live normal, peaceful, even boring lives with food.
 But for so many people food has hijacked their life. and it doesn’t have to be that way.

 Eating Disorder Treatment can truly lead to in life-changing results, relatively quickly.
 And with CBT-E disorder treatment, there’s plenty of evidence to back that up.

 Over the years CBT-E has become very structured, 20 sessions to be precise.
-It’s meant to help people who struggle with all types of eating disorders and to be conducted by a trained health professional.
+It’s meant to help people who struggle with all types of eating disorders.

 (The exception is severe anorexia, where treatment can go 40 weeks)